Goals

 If we have some time at end of lab period, we hope to do some group code review.
 We welcome you to bring a passage of particular interest to you.
 It can be code you wrote yourself (for CS107e, of in past courses or personal project) or code from a public source (github, open source repository, blog, textbook, paper, etc.).
 Perhaps you've seen a clever technique that you would like to further understand (Fast inverse square root? ) Maybe you have a piece of code that you struggled to design and would like to brainstorm alternative approaches?
 Perhaps we will settle a score with code that deserves to be drawn and quartered for its crimes against good taste and all that is sacred?
 Bring it in for show-and-tell!

-Before leaving, submit the lab exit form to let us how the lab went for you and note any issues needing followup.
-The key goals for this lab are to leave with wired connection to the PS/2 keyboard and a working draft code to read the 11 bits of a single scancode.
+The key goals for this lab are to leave with wired connection to the PS/2 keyboard and a working draft code to read the 11 bits of a single scancode.5

-Please return logic analyzer and usb cable before leaving lab (not to take home).
-The PS/2 keyboard and plug board are loaned to you to take home.
-Please take care of this equipment; you will return it at the end of quarter.
+Please return logic analyzer and usb cable to the lab cabinet (not to take home).
+The PS/2 keyboard and plug board are on loan to you to take home.
+Please take care of this equipment; you will return both at the end of quarter.